facebookarchive/atom-ide-ui/docs/code-actions.md

 Code Actions can currently be triggered in two ways.

-One, by mousing over a diagnostic with code actions:
+Either by mousing over a diagnostic with code actions:

 ![Datatip](./images/code-actions-datatip.png)

-Or, by using the `diagnostics:show-actions-at-position` command / keyboard shortcut while the cursor is on top of a diagnostic with code actions.
+Or by using the `diagnostics:show-actions-at-position` command / keyboard shortcut while the cursor is on top of a diagnostic with code actions.

 ![Context menu](./images/code-actions-context-menu.png)